-I plan to use this one as a place to share my thoughts on everything I’m reading—not just the books I’ve been assigned to review, but books I read for fun, and zines, and other blogs and news articles and you name it—and to do so in a more casual way than I’m able to do in a print format that’s being produced on someone else’s dime.
-So here you have it—notes on books from the little house in Philadelphia where I live, my contribution to the literary blogosphere.
+I still write for newspapers—and some folks still read ’em—but not as often as I once did, in part because of their shrinking budgets but also because I’ve felt fed up with their inability to respond quickly enough to the changes that have been happening in our world to figure out how to do better.
+Plus, there are limitations to that format that a blog doesn’t have.
+I’m able to use this one as a place to share my thoughts on everything I’m reading—the books I’ve been assigned to review as well as ones I’m reading for fun, zines, poetry, other blogs, news articles, you name it—and to do so in a more casual way than I can in a print format that’s being produced on someone else’s dime.
+So here you have it: my thoughts on what I’m reading, my contribution to the literary blogosphere.
 Please feel free to say hello and share your thoughts.